UnifiedPush/common-proxies/README.md

 This is primarily meant to be hosted on the same machine as the Gotify server.
 Running it on a different machine hasn't been tested yet but you can share information about that in this repo's issues.

 ## Gateway

+A Gateway is meant to take push messages from an existing service, like Matrix and convert it to the UnifiedPush format.
+While Gateways are primarily meant to be hosted by the App Developer, some Gateways (like currently the only one, Matrix) support discovery on the push provider domain to find self-hosted gateways.
+It's always optional to host gateways as the app developer usually should have one.

 ### Matrix
 Gateways matrix push until [MSC 2970](https://github.com/matrix-org/matrix-doc/pull/2970) is accepted.